10 Idaho residents indicted in counterfeit phone case

-BOISE, Idaho (AP) — Ten people have been indicted on wire fraud, counterfeiting and money laundering charges in connection with an allegedly massive scheme to peddle counterfeit iphones and other tech gear in the wake of FBI raids at several Boise-area businesses and homes.
+BOISE, Idaho (AP) — Ten people have been indicted on charges of wire fraud, counterfeiting and money laundering amid FBI raids Wednesday at several Boise-area businesses and homes involving a massive scheme to peddle counterfeit cellphones and other tech gear, authorities said.

-The raids Wednesday morning involved agents from the FBI, IRS, Department of Homeland Security and U.S. Postal inspectors and were carried out at homes and businesses owned or associated with Pavel, Gennady and Piotr Babichenko as well as others.
+Prosecutors say the group defrauded consumers by smuggling in counterfeit devices from Hong Kong and China and then repackaging them to sell as new, brand-name products via Amazon and eBay.

-According to the indictment filed in Boise’s U.S. District Court, the group is accused of selling counterfeit Apple and Samsung cell phones and gear on websites like Amazon and eBay.
+Prosecutors claim in the indictment that the group sunk the profits into high-end cars, parcels of property including the Morning Star Christian Church, and real estate in Brazil as well as more than 50 different bank accounts.

 Most Read Nation & World Stories